dmitriyshub/ocp-kdump/docs/KDUMP_TROUBLESHOOT_README.md

 ## Configure Default or Failure Behavior

-Adjust the initramfs behavior for default or failure actions in `/etc/kdump.conf` (depends on `kdump-utils` version):
+Adjust the behavior of `initramfs` for default or failure actions within `/etc/kdump.conf` The exact directive depends on the `kexec-tools` version:

 ```bash
 failure_action shell # Newer Versions (Action to perform in case dumping to the intended target fails)